Information Technology Student Information

 Software and Hardware

-Software - Students will use free and open source software where possible, and will also have access to desktop software via IT Help.
+Software - Students will use free and open source software where possible.
+You will also have access to desktop software via IT Help.

 Bring your own device (BYOD) guidelines (PDF, 436.3KB)